perey/pegl/README.rst

 and all intended extensions, but it is very much untested.

 Pegl version numbers are in this format:

-    w.x+y.z
+    ``w.x+y.z``

-where w.x represents the major/minor Pegl release, and y.z represents the EGL version being wrapped.
+where ``w.x`` represents the major/minor Pegl release, and ``y.z``
+represents the EGL version being wrapped.

 ----------
 0.x series
 ----------

 Releases in this series will provide a wrapper that is Pythonic, but still fairly low-level, and the API is not guaranteed to be stable.
-The only thing lacking for the code to reach a release in this series is thorough testing.
+At present, the only thing lacking for the code to reach a release in this series is thorough testing.

 ----------
 1.x series